Glossary of Terminology

 Diabetes Prevention Recognition Program (DPRP) = The quality assurance arm of the National DPP charged with evaluating organization performance in effectively delivering the lifestyle change program with quality and fidelity.
 The DPRP awards CDC recognition to organizations that are following a CDC-approved curriculum and achieving meaningful results with participants based on established evidence-based national standards.

 Fasting plasma glucose = A simple blood test that is taken after fasting to measure the current level of blood glucose.
-Can be used to help diagnose pre-diabetes or diabetes.
+Can be used to help diagnose prediabetes or diabetes.

-Fee Schedule = A list of the maximum rate a payer will allow for services, with the definition of services based on CPT and ICD 10 codes.
+Fee schedule = A list of the maximum rate a payer will allow for services, with the definition of services based on CPT and ICD-10 codes.

 Healthcare Effectiveness Data and Information Set (HEDIS) = A tool used by more than 90 percent of America’s health plans to measure performance on important dimensions of care and service.